Communities, Refuges, and Refuge-Communities

 Depending on feedback from this essay (make comments on Rob’s blog, please), I hope to write another one that gets down to the nitty gritty or What Skills, What Books, and What Tools.
 I’d like to thank all the readers who commented on Rob’s blog and Rob himself, as well as Daan Jobert, “Trawood,” and my faithful Editor of Long Paragraphs and Untidy Arguments, John Sherck.

-Contributor Zachary Nowak writes: Please leave comments at Rob's blog, the site of the original post.
+Author writes: Please leave comments at Rob's blog, the site of the original post.
 Thanks.

 What do you think?
 Leave a comment below.